 - Organizational behavior and policy

 Promotion to more advanced level positions require, at minimum, a master’s degree.

 Graduates with a master’s degree can work in university housing, student activities, admissions and other areas of student affairs.
 Positions in academic affairs are also common, such as academic advisor, recruitment or retention specialist, development specialist, study abroad coordinator, or financial aid counselor.
 Other students are interested in education policy and may pursue a career in government policy in higher education.

-Our program has a specific focus on infusing an equity minded agenda that is reflected in the courses we teach, the research we conduct, and the service we provide at the local, state, and national levels.
+Our program has a specific focus on infusing an equity-minded agenda that is reflected in the courses we teach, the research we conduct, and the service we provide at the local, state, and national levels.
 Specifically, we offer areas of emphasis including higher education administration, student affairs administration and a certificate in college teaching for aspiring postsecondary instructors.
 We excel at graduating scholar practitioners.
-Further, our program offers opportunity to:
+Our program offers opportunity to:

 - Work alongside faculty as research collaborators

 - Make a meaningful contribution to national discourses in higher education and student affairs

 - Be a part of an engaged learning community

 - Serve or lead at the national level